 The purpose of a literature review is to help ground yourself in the discipline and help you (and your readers) understand your topic in the context of the field or discipline.
-Note: The expectations for a literature or 'lit' review can vary by discipline; IF in doubt, consult your advisor/professor.
+Note: The expectations for a literature or 'lit' review can vary by discipline and within a discipline; IF in doubt, consult your advisor/professor.

 There are some general rules: